anoxic83/SWOS_OO_GUI/readme.md

 # Installation
-copy compiled file winmm.dll (from bin folder) to main swos folder (where is swos-port-Release.exe), copy plugins folder to this same directory or create directory plugins and copy file swscc.asi
+copy compiled file winmm.dll (from bin folder) to main swos folder (where is swos-port-Release.exe), copy plugins folder to this same directory or create directory plugins and copy file swos_oo_gui.asi

 > [!IMPORTANT]
 > Replace orginal SDL.dll ( in this plugin used version 2.0.22 ), imgui sdlrenderer needs newer version.